thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 # The Peanut Gallery And Co's take on the code bases created by Hashlips and codeSTACKr

-To find out more about please visit:
+To find out more about The Peanut Gallery And Co, please visit:

 [💻 Discord](https://discord.com/invite/ShakdpwGEn)